openaps/docs/docs/docs/walkthrough/phase-4/bluetooth-tethering-edison.md

 The first time running the script will take quite a bit longer as it is installing Bluez on your edison.
 The oref0-setup script may fail after installing the Bluez.
 If so, just reboot your edison and run the command you copied to your notes.

+### Bluetooth setup

-Restart the Bluetooth daemon to start up the bluetooth services.
+* Restart the Bluetooth daemon to start up the bluetooth services.
 (This is normally done automatically by oref0-online once everything is set up, but we want to do things manually this first time):

 `sudo killall bluetoothd`

-Wait a few seconds, and run it again, until you get `bluetoothd: no process found` returned.
+* Wait a few seconds, and run it again, until you get `bluetoothd: no process found` returned.
 Then start it back up again:

 `sudo /usr/local/bin/bluetoothd --experimental &`

-Wait at least 10 seconds, and then run:
+* Wait at least 10 seconds, and then run:

 `sudo hciconfig hci0 name $HOSTNAME`

-If you get a `Can't change local name on hci0: Network is down (100)` error, start over with `killall` and wait longer between steps.
+* If you get a `Can't change local name on hci0: Network is down (100)` error, start over with `killall` and wait longer between steps.

-Now launch the Bluetooth control program:
+* Now launch the Bluetooth control program: `bluetoothctl`

-`bluetoothctl`

-And run:

-`power off`
+* And run: `power off`

-then

-`power on`
+* then `power on`

-and:
+* and each of the following:

 ```
 discoverable on